phetsims/phet-info/doc/alternative-input-quick-start-guide.md

-# Alternative Input - Quick Start Guide
+# Alternative Input - Quickstart Guide

 Follow these steps to add support for alternative input to a simulation.